MetOffice/simulation-systems/source/Reviewers/index.rst

 code reviewer who takes a bigger picture and system view of the change.
 Trivial tickets can bypass the scitech review.

+The change then passes to the Code Reviewer and in this stage the developer is encouraged to merge ``main`` into their branch and resolve any conflicts.

-Once the reviews are complete the code reviewer is then responsible for merging the change to trunk and committing it.
+Once the reviews are complete the code reviewer is then responsible for the final merge of the change to ``main``.